icgc-argo/argo-docs/docs/release-notes/data-releases.md

 #### New Updates

-ICGC ARGO is excited to announce the first release of a **new** RNA-Seq analysis workflow: [RNA Seq Alignment](/docs/analysis-workflows/rna-alignment), available now for transcriptome sequencing data from Australian Pancreatic Genome Initiative (APGI-AU).
+ICGC ARGO is excited to announce the first release of a **new** RNA-Seq analysis workflow: [RNA Seq Alignment](/docs/analysis-workflows/rna-alignment), available now for transcriptome sequencing data from Australian Pancreatic Cancer Genome Initiative (APGI-AU).
 APGI-AU was a member of the original ICGC-25K data portal as PACA-AU.
 While clinical data is being actively submitted by the program, a selection of its RNA-Seq data has been reprocessed against the latest GRCh38 Human Reference Genome using the ARGO RNA Seq Alignment Workflow.

 This release includes: